yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 {% tip %}
-The {{Clear}} and {{Clean}} operations do not remove the Space class definition from the Space.
+The `Clear` and `Clean` operations do not remove the Space class definition from the Space.
 You should restart the Space to allow it to drop the class definitions.
 {% endtip %}